 Arrest warrants are not the only type of warrant that must be issued before law enforcement can take certain actions.
 Officers cannot search civilians’ vehicles or homes without valid search warrants.
 A bench warrant is a warrant that grants law enforcement the right to arrest an individual on sight because he or she did not appear in court as he or she was required to do.
 Another type of warrant is an extradition warrant, which allows law enforcement to arrest an individual who has sought asylum in another state.

-Contact Our Experienced Miami Arrest Warrant Attorneys
+Contact Our Experienced Miami Arrest Warrant Lawyers

-If you have been arrested or charged with any type of criminal offense, be proactive and start working on your defense strategy with an experienced criminal defense attorney as soon as possible.
+If you have been arrested or charged with any type of criminal offense, be proactive and start working on your defense strategy with an experienced criminal defense lawyer as soon as possible.
 Your lawyer can advise you about how to navigate interactions with law enforcement and the court as well as explain legal concepts to you, such as your rights as an accused individual and the specific details of your arrest warrant.
-To learn more, schedule your initial consultation with our team of experienced Miami arrest warrant attorneys at Ratzan & Faccidomo, LLC today.
+To learn more, schedule your initial consultation with our team of experienced Miami arrest warrant lawyers at Ratzan & Faccidomo, LLC today.